Welcome to

 ArtWorld Market ALMANAC

-On January 1, 2012 there were 513 galleries listed on Sasun Steinbeck's Art Galleries of Second Life website.
+On January 6, 2014 there were 358 galleries listed on Sasun Steinbeck's Art Galleries of Second Life website.
+This is down from 442 in January 2013, and brings the number of galleries back to the October, 2007 level.

 The growth rate of art galleries in the Second Life® world maintained a pattern of long term growth beginning in 2006 that was nearly linear, with a few leveling off periods but no significant decline through 2010, when there were nearly 700 active galleries.
 The statistics are kept by Sasun Steinbeck, creator of the Art Gallery Owners Group.